raaziq474/plant/README.md

 + Update 3: Main menu is being worked on and will be uploaded first before any other
 + Update 4: Main menu is made half baked, using stand in assets
 + Update 5: First scripts written for main menu play button -> animations still need to be added
-+ Update 6: Once Main menu is completed all assets relating and scripts will be added
++ Update 6: Once Main menu is completed all assets relating and scripts will be added to repo